arhadthedev/arhadthedev/README.md

 ability to use stuff in unintended ways without being aware of it, so I constantly meet lags and crashes.

-- 🔭 I’m currently working on a web browser that doesn’t freeze as heavy as Chromium on my 4GB RAM 500GB HDD *work*station.
+- 🔭 I’m currently working on making [the Python repository](https://github.com/python/cpython) more convenient from novice standpoint.
 - 🌱 I’m currently learning low-level NT API because classical Windows network API is partially synchronous and has thick multilayer wrappers for compatibility I don’t need.
 However, this knowledge has no use if the